COG-UK/docs/metadata.md

 ## Help and support

 * For questions about metadata collection and minimum reporting, see `#metadata`
-* For questions about metadata submission or using the APIs, see `#metadata-apis`
+* For questions about metadata submission, see `#inbound-distribution`.
+* If you are specifically developing against the JSON API, see `#metadata-apis`.